ALEXANDER FORUM

 Topics

 Our approach is interdisciplinary — from climate and conflict to technology and security, as well as psychology and medicine.
-We are transparent about uncertainty and publish analyses and reports that offer orientation, reveal blind spots, and inspire solutions.
+We mark uncertainty transparently and publish analyses, briefings and reports that offer orientation, surface blind spots, and inspire solutions.

 Why “Alexander”?

 The name is a program — a stance, not hero worship.
-We look to history for patterns of resilience, reflection, and responsibility.
+We look to historical lives for patterns of resilience, reflection, and responsibility.

 Alexander the Great – Pompeii mosaic